The Best Signal Booster Accessories

 With a coaxial surge protector installed, the energy will flow through the antenna and cable till it reaches the surge arrester.
 The surge protector will help displace the excess energy and ground it while allowing normal levels of energy to flow through the amplifier for uninterrupted service.
 In doing so, your investment, electrical system, electronic equipment, building, and occupants, are protected.

-As you can see, they are extremely important for every residential and commercial signal booster installation.
-Thus, if your signal booster kit doesn’t include a lightning surge protector, we HIGHLY recommend one.
+As you can see, they are extremely important for commercial and home signal boosters.
+Thus, if your signal booster kit doesn't include a lightning surge protector, we HIGHLY recommend one.

 Protects 50 Ohm systems from lighting surges.Buy Now: $88.97